ActualCookie88/Pokemon_Battle/README.md

  ## Installation/Usage
- Our program is terminal based, therefore to play our Pokemon role-playing game, the user will need to run the executable.
-Users are free to pick any option displayed on the terminal.
+The user must run the executable

  ## Testing
 To test our program, we made unit tests for each function to make sure all our functions worked correctly.
 We also used valgrind to check for memory allocation.